jubril-adeyi/terraform-mini-project/README.md

   ${aws_instance.server[2].public_ip}
     EOT
  ```

- #### This inventory file is required  by ansible to target the instances for configuration
+This file contains the Ip address of the servers provisioned earlier and is required  for ansible to target the instances for configuration

- #### The project/ansible.cfg contains the configuration that specifies the host-inventory files that will be used by ansible and the neccesary credentials for configuration management

- *  With the neccesary files for ansible already created and configured, the ansible script; project/main.yaml applies all the configuration for setting up an apache server to the EC2 Instances.
+Other files necessary for the Ansible configuration includes; the main.yaml file which contains Ansible code to configure the web-servers on the ec2 Instances, and the ansible.cfg file which configures defaults and privilege escalations for the execution of the ansible command.